The Council is the 21-member governing body and board of directors that manages and administers College affairs. The Council is composed of:

 Shelley Hale – Elected Social Service Worker

-Shelley is a registered social worker with over 20 years of experience in the field of mental health.
-She holds dual certificates of registration as a social service worker and as a social worker.
+Shelley is a registered social service worker and registered social worker with over 20 years of experience in the field of mental health.
+She graduated from Algonquin College’s Intensive Social Service Worker Diploma Program and has been registered with the College since its inception.
+Shelley previously served on the OCSWSSW Council for the first 10 years and was re-elected to Council in 2016.
 She is currently the Director of Patient Care Services for the Royal Ottawa Operational Stress Injury Clinic at the Royal Ottawa Mental Health Centre.
-Shelley’s previous clinical work experiences were all community based and her administrative career at The Royal has led her to complete a certificate in program management through the University of British Columbia and a Green Belt in addition to her social work studies.
+Shelley’s previous clinical work experiences were all community based and her administrative career at The Royal has led her to complete a certificate in program management through the University of British Columbia.
+She is currently pursuing her masters in leadership at Royal Roads University.

 David Hodgson – Public Member